Tightening Quantum Speed Limits for Almost All States

+In contrast to bound~\eqref{eq:QSL_mixed}, the two QSLs derived here account for both the energetics of the dynamics and the purity of the driven state.
+The latter is accounted for by the denominators of $Q_\Theta$ and $Q_\Phi$, while the term in the numerators, $\sqrt{\tr[\rho_t^2 H_t^2-(\rho_t H_t)^2]}$, is a lower bound on the instantaneous standard deviation of the Hamiltonian $H_t$~\cite{Modi2016}.

-The bounds derived from $\Theta$ and $\Phi$ are significantly easier to compute than the one expressed in Eq.~\eqref{eq:QSL_mixed} for the case of mixed states, since no square root of density operators needs to be calculated, and thus no eigenvalue problem needs to be solved (see SM--\ref{s:complexity}).
-Accordingly, distances $\Theta$ and $\Phi$ can be experimentally estimated more efficiently than the Bures angle.
-The latter involves the evaluation of the root fidelity between the two considered states, which is harder to obtain than their overlap, which can be determined by means of a controlled-swap circuit~\cite{Ekert2002,Keyl2001}.
-Moreover, not only are our bounds simpler to compute and measure, they also outperform Eq.~\eqref{eq:QSL_mixed}, as we will show next.
+It is worth highlighting that the bounds derived from $\Theta$ and $\Phi$ are significantly easier to compute than the one expressed in Eq.~\eqref{eq:QSL_mixed} for the case of mixed states, since no square root of density operators needs to be calculated, and thus no eigenvalue problem needs to be solved.
+More specifically, in order to compute the Bures angle one needs to perform two matrix multiplications and two matrix square roots, whereas only two matrix multiplications are needed to compute $\Theta$ or $\Phi$ \footnote{The complexity of a matrix multiplication between two $N \times N$ matrices is equal to $O(N^{2.373})$, whereas the evaluation of the square root of such a matrix has complexity equal to $O(N^3)$ \cite{Frommer2010,Davie2013}}.
+Accordingly, distances $\Theta$ and $\Phi$ can be experimentally estimated more efficiently than the Bures angle, which involves the evaluation of the root fidelity between the two considered states, and is harder to obtain than their overlap.
+The latter can be determined by means of a controlled-swap circuit~\cite{Ekert2002,Keyl2001}~\footnote{A similar experimental set up could be used to evaluate the bound derived by authors in Ref.~\cite{Mondal2016b}.}.
+Finally, not only are our bounds simpler to compute and measure, they also outperform Eq.~\eqref{eq:QSL_mixed}, as we will show next.